Trevor Redmond

-Trevor John Redmond (16 June 1927 – 17 September 1997) was a New Zealand speedway rider who mainly rode for the Aldershot Shots, and the Wembley Lions.
-Redmond also opened a speedway track in Neath, Wales in 1962.
-He later became a promoter of stock car and hot rod racing, mainly in southwest England, through his Autospeed organisation.
+Trevor John Redmond (16 June 1927 – 17 September 1997) was a motorcycle speedway rider from New Zealand.
+He earned 17 caps for the New Zealand national speedway team and 11 caps for the South African national team.
+Redmond also opened a speedway track in Neath, Wales in 1962 and le later became a promoter of stock car and hot rod racing, mainly in southwest England, through his Autospeed organisation.

 Career

 Rider

 Redmond started riding speedway in 1949 at the Aranui track in Christchurch.
 He moved to the UK when he won a team place with the newly formed Aldershot Shots in 1950.
-He was successful enough to attract the Wembley Lions to sign him in 1951, where he remained until their closure in 1956.
+He was successful enough to attract the Wembley Lions to sign him in 1951, following an unsuccessful attempt by Walthamstoe to sign him.
+He remained at Wembley until their closure in 1956.
 Whilst with the Lions, Redmond qualified for two World Championship finals.